 We now don’t know when our wedding will be—we’re thinking one year after that first date but are too trigger shy at the moment to announce a third date.

 During the innocent pre-corona days, when I would kvetch to a good friend up in Napa Valley about a rude venue email or the price of a site fee, she would 99 percent jokingly remind me that we could always elope at Meadowood Napa Valley in St. Helena.
 She told me about a beautiful suite with a massive deck overlooking the 250-acre property that could accommodate a two-person ceremony.
-We laughed, I thanked her for the excellent Plan B, never in a million years thinking what would happen would actually happen.
+We laughed, I thanked her for the excellent Plan B, never in a million years thinking what would actually happen.

 After pushing our date for the second time, I again called this friend, Jennifer, for advice.
 She reminded me of that romantic, private, views-for-days suite.
 So I reached out to Meadowood’s wedding director, a coronavirus-events pro by the time we spoke—she’s been fielding calls from brides booked to host their weddings on the property since stay-at-home orders were announced.
 She laid out some basics, shared the best property locations for a ceremony, offered to put us in touch with an officiant, and put together a beautiful in-room dining menu for our wedding night.
 I didn’t have to do any work beyond ordering some flowers for a bouquet and commenting on a menu.
 It was so easy and seemed weirdly kismet, so we booked a room and were surprised to feel an immediate sense of relief.
 And optimism.
 Having a firm date on our calendar to get married in 2020 was something we thought was impossible, but now we were getting to do it, in a different way, at one of the most stunning resorts on the west coast.
 I cried happy tears for the first time since I could remember.